-We pride ourselves on having some of the most passionate and inspiring people working at Morgan.
-Not only do our people have a real love of science, maths and technology, but many also follow that passionate spirit through into other aspects of their lives and give back to their local communities.
+We also pride ourselves on having some of the most passionate and inspiring people working at Morgan.
+Not only do our people have a real love of science, maths and technology, but many also follow that passionate spirit through into other aspects of their lives by giving back to their local communities.

 We want our people to have the freedom to support what they care about most.
 We share these stories through our internal social media platform Yammer, where you will often see the generous spirit and nature of our employees - from bake sales to cultural celebrations and charity donations to sponsorship events.

 Our people love to give back, often committing their time to sustainable activities too!

 Our Singapore team recently spent time together cleaning up their local park, helping to make their community space better for everyone in their local community.
 The team had a great day, making a positive eco-impact for residents in their local community.

 Supporting Local Education